+SUPPORT FIELD (9 hours)

+The support area will consist of a minimum of three graduate level courses (9 hours) from one or more of the fields listed under the concentration field, or elsewhere in the university.
+The support field and the concentration field cannot be taken in the same department.
+Courses within the support field can be selected to complement the concentration field and in special cases may include courses outside the Muma College of Business.
+The nature and number of the support area courses will be determined by the Student's Program Committee in consultation with the Ph.D. coordinator of the support field department.
+Courses taken as part of the Foundation or Core courses may not be counted as part of the 9 hours required for support fields.

 Comprehensive Qualifying Examinations:

 Upon completion of all coursework, students must pass the equivalent of a comprehensive examination in the concentration area.
 The student's performance on these “exams” should reflect familiarity with the literature, as well as with current issues and problems related to these fields.
 A student who fails either of the examss may retake it within one year.
 A second failure disqualifies the student from continuing the Ph.D. degree program.
 If the degree is not conferred within 5 calendar years of the comprehensive qualifying examination, a second and different examination must be taken.
 Students passing the qualifying examination are eligible for admission to candidacy for the Ph.D. degree program.